 In addition, a financial discussion will take place so that we may review your insurance benefits, and financial resposibilities will be outlined.
 We will do this before your treatment is rendered for your convenience.

-Please assist us by providing the following information at the time of your visit:
+Please provide the following information at the time of your visit:

 IMPORTANT: All patients under the age of 18 years of age must be accompanied by a parental guardian at their visit.